Leanne Moden is a poet, performer and workshop leader, based in Nottingham in the East Midlands.

 Leanne was Fenland Poet Laureate in 2013, and her first pamphlet, ‘Liaisons’, was published by Stewed Rhubarb Press in 2015.
 Her latest collection, 'Get Over Yourself' was published in July 2020 by Burning Eye Books.

-Leanne was Virtual Writer in Residence at F Project in Melbourne in Australia in November 2021, and she is currently a writer in residence with First Story, a commissioned writer with New Perspectives Theatre, and project manager at the Newark Book Festival.
+Leanne was Virtual Writer in Residence at F Project in Melbourne in Australia in November 2021, and she is currently a writer in residence with First Story, a workshop leader with City Arts and High Peak Community Arts, and project manager at the Newark Book Festival.

 Photo credit: Lizzy Doe Photography